 \section{Conclusion}

-We defined image similarity with respect to a generative model via attribute manipulation, allowing us to capture complex image transformations such as changing the age or skin color, which are otherwise difficult to characterize.
-Further, we were able to scale certified representation learning for individual fairness to real world high dimensional datasets by using randomized smoothing based techniques.
+We proposed LASSI, which defines image similarity with respect to a generative model via attribute manipulation, allowing us to capture complex image transformations such as changing the age or skin color, which are otherwise difficult to characterize.
+Further, we were able to scale certified representation learning for individual fairness to real-world high-dimensional datasets by using randomized smoothing-based techniques.
 Our extensive evaluation yields promising results on several datasets and illustrates the practicality of our approach.